leangjia/blender_docs/manual/animation/drivers/drivers_panel.rst

    A text field where you can enter an arbitrary Python expression that refers to *Driver Variables* by their names.

-   The expression has access to a set of standard constants and math functions provided in the *Driver Namespace*.
+   The expression has access to a set of standard constants and math functions from ``math``, ``bl_math`` and other modules, provided in the *Driver Namespace*.
 For an example of adding a custom function to the namespace, see the :ref:`driver namespace example <driver-namespace>`.

    For performance reasons it is best to use the `Simple Expressions`_ subset as much as possible.